 I’m not sure what engineering and construction challengers Bond Arms faced trying to fix the XR9, but I would have bet they were significant.
 And I would have won that bet.
-Bond Arms world champion cowboy action shooter Garrett Martin told me that the “new” Bond Arms Bullpup is the company’s ninth or tenth iteration of the XR9.
+Bond Arms world-champion cowboy-action shooter Garrett Martin told me that the “new” Bond Arms Bullpup is the company’s ninth or tenth iteration of the XR9.

 Man, I hope it was worth it, financially.
 Because shooting it totally is.
-But first the tech spec . . .
+But first the tech specs …

 The Bond Arms Bullpup uses a locked breech, short recoil design with a rotating barrel.
 The set-up spreads the recoil over a longer time period while reducing the amount of space occupied by the mechanism.

 The Bullpup’s barrel has a lug that runs in a channel in a locking block.
 After the cartridge ignites the barrel rotates 14 degrees, then unlocks and allows the slide to travel to the rear.
-Ejection and extraction are similar to most semi-auto pistols.
+Ejection and extraction are similar to most semi-auto handguns.

-The slide moves easily; an arthritic septuagenarian could rack the Bullpup.
+The stainless-steel slide moves easily; an arthritic septuagenarian could rack the Bullpup.
 If you know someone who has difficulty chambering a round in a semi-automatic pistol, this is the semi-automatic pistol for them.